dinamite-toolkit/dinamite-toolkit.github.io/_pages/home.md

 The output of this process will vary depending on what kind of logging library you are using.
 The most common case for us is using the binary filesystem output library.
-We store our logs in a filesystem, and then process them with our *link* binary trace toolkit.
+We store our logs in a filesystem, and then process them with our [binary trace toolkit](https://github.com/dinamite-toolkit/dinamite-binary-trace-parser)

 You don't need all the access information?
 Head over to our [Instrumentation Filtering](user-guide/#instrumentation-filtering) page, where you can learn how to selectively instrument only the things you're interested in.